 No more excuses!
 Give your wardrobe and your confidence a boost by hemming them yourself!
-This easy method is both fast and easy, and even allows you to keep the original hem.
+This easy method of how to hem jeans is both fast and easy, and even allows you to keep the original hem.
 Your jeans will fit like a charm in no time, and soon all your friends will be dropping off their too-long jeans for you to hem!

 Got 15 minutes?
 You’re golden.
 Here we go…